devall-org/ash_feistel_cipher/README.md

       source :seq
       target :referral_code
-      key 12345 # Custom encryption key (0 to 2^31-1) or derive automatically from attributes. rounds 8 # Fewer rounds for faster encryption if security requirements are lower.
-Default is 16. end end end
+      key 12345 # Custom encryption key (0 to 2^31-1) or derive automatically from attributes. end end end